Jan 9 2025

 As another example, let’s go back to our earlier eco-friendly paper goods brand.
 In addition to leveraging contextual targeting, advertisers for this brand could use promotions (for instance, free shipping) to incentivize consumers to share their first-party data.
 Then, they could use that data to follow up with targeted, more personalized ads and recommendations based on this opted-in user data.

-Though third-party cookie deprecation will change the game for digital advertisers in many ways, CPG marketers are well-positioned to reach audiences in privacy-friendly ways.
+Though cookie loss will continue to change the game for digital advertisers, CPG marketers are well-positioned to reach audiences in privacy-friendly ways.
 By researching their consumers and adapting to meet their needs, leveraging first-party data, and using contextual targeting intentionally, CPG advertisers can connect with audiences at key moments of impact, drive conversions, and bolster brand loyalty.